 Most law firms are paying for at least one directory listing.
 Many are paying for three or four.
-The invoices arrive monthly — $300 here, $800 there — and they persist year after year because nobody has a clear framework for evaluating whether a listing is producing results or just occupying a line item on the marketing budget.
+The invoices arrive monthly and persist year after year because the firm has no clear framework for evaluating whether a listing is producing results or just occupying a line item on the marketing budget.

-The difficulty is that directory vendors sell on different value propositions, and most of them sound reasonable: traffic, exposure, leads, brand presence, SEO authority.
-Some of these claims are real.
+Directory vendors sell on different value propositions, and most sound reasonable: traffic, exposure, leads, brand presence, SEO authority.
+Some claims are real.
 Some are aspirational.
-The firm paying $600/month for a listing that produces zero attributable retained clients has no easy way to know that — because the directory doesn't connect to the pipeline, so there's no data to evaluate.
+The firm paying for a listing that produces no attributable retained clients may have no easy way to know that because the directory does not connect to the pipeline.

 What a Directory Actually Needs to Do